danamini/aichat/readme.md

 ## Getting Started

-You will need Python installed on a PC or Mac.
+You will need Python installed on a Windows PC or Mac.

 To get started with this project, users will need to have access to an Azure OpenAI Service and an Azure Speech Service.
-They should set up the corresponding keys and URLs in the config.py file and install the required dependencies, including the `openai`, `azure.core`, and `termcolor` packages.
+You should set up the corresponding keys and URLs in the config.py file and install the required dependencies, including the `openai`, `azure.core`, and `termcolor` packages.

 - As a minimum in `config.py` change the following values before running `app.py`:
     - openai_api_base             = 'https://YOUR_OPEN_AI_RESOURCE_NAME.openai.azure.com/'